movabletype/mt-docs-data-api-reference/assets.md

 + Parameters
     + site_id (required, number) ...
 The site ID.
     + asset_id (required, number) ...
 The asset ID.
     + width (optional, number) ...
-The height of the thumbnail to generate.
+The width of the thumbnail to generate.
 If this is the only parameter specified then the thumbnail’s width will be scaled proportionally to the height.
-When the longer value than the original image is specified, it will be ignored.
+When a value longer than the original image is specified, it will be ignored.
     + height (optional, number) ...
-The width of the thumbnail to generate.
+The height of the thumbnail to generate.
 If this is the only parameter specified then the thumbnail’s height will be scaled proportionally to the width.
 When both of height and width are specified, the longer side of the original image will be processed, and the lesser side will be scaled proportionally.
     + scale (optional, string) ...
 The percentage by which to reduce or increase the size of the current asset.
     + square (optional, boolean) ...
 If set to true then the thumbnail generated will be square, where the length of each side of the square will be equal to the shortest side of the image.